 Tedde Gibson is one of a few musicians able to play classical and theatre pipe organ, jazz, and gospel on the Hammond and piano.
 He integrates these styles into his theatre and classical pipe organ playing, which are the ultimate vehicles to showcase his talents.

 A native of Tacoma, WA, Tedde began playing piano at age four, studying with Gail Brooks and the late Dorothy Bade.
 He later studied pipe organ with the late Dr. Edward Hansen, president of the American Guild of Organists and organ professor at the University of Puget Sound (UPS).
 He also studied piano with Dr. Stephen Moore and voice with the late Dr. Thomas Goleeke at UPS.
-He has studied classical improvisation with David Dahl, organist emeritus of Pacific Lutheran University and Christ Episcopal Church of Tacoma, WA, and Dr. J. Melvin Butler, formerly of the University of Washington(UW) and St. Marks Cathedral, Seattle, WA.
-While attending UW, he studied pipe organ with Dr. Carol Terry.
-Tedde has also coached with international theatre organist Jonas Nordwall of Portland, OR and the late Andy Crow of Olympia, WA.
-He was organist at First Assembly of God/Life Center in Tacoma and First AME Church in Seattle.
+He has studied classical improvisation with David Dahl, organist emeritus of Pacific Lutheran University and Christ Episcopal Church of Tacoma, WA, and Dr. J. Melvin Butler and Dr. Carol Terry of the University of Washington.
+Tedde has coached with international theatre organist Jonas Nordwall of Portland, OR, and the late Andy Crow of Olympia, WA.
+He was an organist at First Assembly of God/Life Center in Tacoma and First AME Church in Seattle.